openharmony/docs/en/application-dev/internationalization/i18n-guidelines.md

 # i18n Development

 The **i18n** module provides system-related or enhanced i18n capabilities, such as locale management, phone number formatting, and calendar, through supplementary i18n APIs that are not defined in ECMA 402.
-For more details about APIs and their usage, see [i18n](../reference/apis/js-apis-i18n.md).
+For more details about APIs and their usage, see [i18n API Reference](../reference/apis/js-apis-i18n.md).

 The [intl](intl-guidelines.md) module provides basic i18n capabilities through the standard i18n interfaces defined in ECMA 402.
 It works with the **i18n** module to provide a complete suite of i18n capabilities.